ur-wesley/TabDash/companion/src/pages/docs/en/management.md

 ---
 layout: ../../../layouts/Help.astro
-title: Management
+title: Administration
 ---

-# Setting Management
+# Administration

-There are two ways to manage your settings.
-You can save it encrypted to the cloud, or you can locally save it to a file.
-If the `save online` toggle is active, the settings get saved in the cloud.
+There are two ways to manage the settings.
+The settings can be encrypted online, or saved locally to a file.
+If 'Save online' is enabled, the settings will be saved online.

-### export
+### Export

-Hitting the export button without the `save online` option, TabDash copies the settings to the clipboard.
-If the toggle is active, you can save the settings encrypted\* with your password to the cloud.
+If the `Save online` option is not active, TabDash copies the settings to the clipboard, and from there they can be saved locally.
+If the option is active, the settings can be saved encrypted* with a password.

-### import
+### Import

-Hitting the import button without the `save online` option, TabDash tries to parse the settings from your local clipboard.
-If the toggle is active, you have to enter a valid setting id and a password, to recover your settings from the cloud.
+If the 'Save online' option is not active, TabDash will try to restore the settings from the clipboard.
+If the option is active, an existing ID and password must be entered to restore the settings.

-### reset
+### Reset

-The reset button deletes all settings and set the default settings.
+All data will be deleted and reset to default settings.

-> _\***encryption** means that the content is encrypted with a passwort.
-The passwort wont be saved.
-The en- and decryption happens on the server site._
+> _\***Encryption** means that the content will be encrypted with a password.
+The password is not stored anywhere and cannot be recovered.
+The encryption and decryption is done on the server side._